Chelsea won the Europa League for a second time in 2019, repeating the achievements of the team from six years previously.

 The Brazilian played in midfield in the final, and while we’re not saying the use of a centre-back in the middle of the park was the only reason Benitez was unpopular at Chelsea, it didn’t help – even if it did bring that goal against Fulham.

-Luiz left for PSG in 2014 but returned two years later and is still around.
-Obviously.
+Luiz left for PSG in 2014 but returned two years later and started the win over Arsenal in 2019 before joining the Gunners that summer.

 The unsung hero of Chelsea’s 2012 Champions League run faded a little towards the end of his Blues career, the odd exciting moment aside, and was allowed to leave for China with relatively little fanfare.

-Ramres spent two productive seasons with Jiangsu Suning, including a second-place finish in 2016, but was frozen out in 2018 and is now available on a free transfer.
+Ramres spent two productive seasons with Jiangsu Suning, including a second-place finish in 2016, but was frozen out in 2018 and did not play for over a year until joining Palmeiras back in Brazil.

-He joined Manchester United in January 2014, arriving via helicopter with an impeccable pocket-square, and somehow is still there five years on, having outlasted three managers.
+He joined Manchester United in January 2014, arriving via helicopter with an impeccable pocket-square, and somehow is still there today, having outlasted three managers.

 The third of Chelsea’s Brazilians, who scored a stunning goal earlier that season against Juventus, would end up being the second Blue to move to China.

-Still just 27, the 2014 World Cup veteran is now in his third season with Shanghai SIPG, having hit double figures for league goals as they won the title in 2018.
+The 2014 World Cup veteran is now into his fourth season with Shanghai SIPG, having hit double figures for league goals as they won the title in 2018.

 There’s still time for him to return to Europe, but he might not be in any great rush after becoming one of the most popular players with the Chinese club.